DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 These are:

-1 - Cognitive demand: Viewers demand to receive information about the society they live in and around the world.
+1. Cognitive demand: Viewers demand to receive information about the society they live in and around the world.

-2 - Looking for an escape: The desire of the people to look for an escape from the stress of their daily lives and to have a pleasant time.
+2. Looking for an escape: The desire of the people to look for an escape from the stress of their daily lives and to have a pleasant time.

-3- Identification Function: Viewers emphasizing on something from their lives or status.
+3. Identification Function: Viewers emphasizing on something from their lives or status.

-This study is insufficient in the separation of the audience’s demands for present day.
-For what is information and what is entertainment isn’t so clear anymore as lines are blurred.
+This study is insufficient in the separation of the audience's demands for present day.
+For what is information and what is entertainment isn't so clear anymore as lines are blurred.
 Even worse, concepts switched places.
 Of course no concept is pure; and have practical transitive properties.
 However if these transitive properties start to keep